xxxlambda/anonymous_lambda/README.md

 - **User Interface**: This includes a robust user interface that allows direct user intervention in the operational loop.
 - **Model Integration**: Flexibly integrates external models and algorithms to cater to customized data analysis needs.
 - **Automatic Report Generation**: Concentrate on high-value tasks, rather than spending time and resources on report writing and formatting.
+- **Jupyter Notebook Exporting**: Export the code and the results to Jupyter Notebook for reproduction and further analysis flexibly.

 ## Getting Started
 ### Installation